Home | Courses | Nutrition and Dementia Prevention: Limitations of Current Research

 Note: Numerous other Performance Indicators may apply.

 This self-study course includes required reading, a downloadable course document and an online exam with multiple choice, case study based questions.
-This course exam includes 8 questions.
 Upon passing the test, the learner can download and print the certificate.

 Required Reading for this Course: Nutrition state of science and dementia prevention: recommendations of the Nutrition for Dementia Prevention Working Group (a link to the document is included in the downloadable course document).